 The EU introduced the "EU Biodiversity Strategy for 2030" in response to the European Green Deal.
 It aims to create a comprehensive Trans-European Nature Network, legally protecting at least 30% of land and sea, with one-third under strict protection.
 This was endorsed by the EU Council of Ministers in October 2020.

-The Adriatic-Ionian region is increasingly vulnerable due to human expansion and climate change effects, including rising sea levels, erosion, marine encroachment, saltwater infiltration, water shortages, droughts, and biodiversity loss.
+The Adriatic-Ionian Region is increasingly vulnerable due to human expansion and climate change effects, including rising sea levels, erosion, marine encroachment, saltwater infiltration, water shortages, droughts, and biodiversity loss.
 There's escalating strain on coastal zones and their communities at both national and cross-border scales.
 Climate change amplifies these vulnerabilities and risks.
 Maintaining healthy ecosystems is crucial for human health, water, food, energy, climate, and biological safety.
 Such ecosystems are pivotal for sustainable growth and are at the heart of a sustainable blue economy.

 The marine realm, a vast canvas of wonder and enigma, faces mounting challenges from human actions.
 The intricate marine life balance is jeopardized by numerous human-induced factors.
 Maritime transport, especially, has a significant footprint on the marine environment.
 The Adriatic and Ionian Seas are major conduits for worldwide maritime activities.
 While ships enable global commerce as they navigate these seas, they unintentionally affect marine habitats.

-High-traffic maritime pathways, particularly in the Adriatic-Ionian region, are accident hotspots, posing threats of mishaps, oil discharges, and marine life disruptions.
+High-traffic maritime pathways, particularly in the Adriatic-Ionian Region, are accident hotspots, posing threats of mishaps, oil discharges, and marine life disruptions.
 Recognizing these dangers, national bodies are proactively devising strategies to lessen maritime traffic's adverse effects, especially in high-risk areas.

 Overfishing is another major issue.
 Historically viewed as an inexhaustible resource, recent data indicates the seas are not limitless.
 Fishing, vital for coastal populations and the global food network, has consequences.
 Overharvesting marine resources disrupts marine food chains.
 Accidental catches of non-targeted species compound the issue, often resulting in dwindling numbers of marine mammals, birds, and other unintended catch species.